ogreowl/d3-reference-networks/README.md

-Working on a D3 interactive tool to visualize reference networks of philosophers across human history.
+Sample visualization of d3-reference network with mock data.
 Read more about this project here: https://github.com/ogreowl/nlp-philosophy-project